 - 1. Connect the right fan cable to the system board. - 2.
 Align the screw holes on the right fan (FAN1) with the screw holes on the system board and palm-rest and keyboard assembly. - 3.
-Replace the screw (M1.6x4) and the two screws (M2x4) that secure the right fan (FAN1) to the system board and palm-rest and keyboard assembly.
+Replace the screw (M1.6x4) that secures the right fan (FAN1) to the system board and palm-rest and keyboard assembly. - 4.
+Replace the two screws (M2x4) that secure the right fan (FAN1) to the system board and palm-rest and keyboard assembly.